 For some babies, it is the difference between life and death.

-It’s easy to be a breast milk donor, by following these simple steps:
+It’s easy to become a breast milk donor by following these simple steps:

 Milk bank donors must meet the following requirements

 - Non-smoker – no use of any Nicotine products

 - Negative blood test for viruses (Prenatal results are NOT used)

 - Limited use of medications during the time milk is collected for donation.
 Medications safe for use during donation will be determined during a health screening

 - Willing to donate a minimum of 100-150 ounce initial donation